sodiboo/niri-flake/docs.md

 A given match rule can match based on one of several fields.
 For a given match rule to "match" a window, it must match on all fields.

 - The `title` field, when non-null, is a regular expression.
 It will match a window if the client has set a title and its title matches the regular expression.
 - The `app-id` field, when non-null, is a regular expression.
 It will match a window if the client has set an app id and its app id matches the regular expression.

-- The `at_startup` field, when non-null, will match a window based on whether it was opened within the first 60 seconds of niri starting up.
+- The `at-startup` field, when non-null, will match a window based on whether it was opened within the first 60 seconds of niri starting up.
 - If a field is null, it will always match.

 For a given window rule to match a window, the above logic is employed to determine whether any given match rule matches, and the interactions between the match rules decide whether the window rule as a whole will match.
 For a given window rule:

 - A given window is "considered" if any of the match rules in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) successfully match this window.
 If all of the match rules do not match this window, then that window will never match this window rule.
 - If [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) contains no match rules, it will match any window and "consider" it for this window rule.
 - If a given window is "considered" for this window rule according to the above rules, the selection can be further refined with [`window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes).
 If any of the match rules in `excludes` match this window, it will be rejected and this window rule will not match the given window.

 That is, a given window rule will apply to a given window if any of the entries in [`window-rules.*.matches`](#programsnirisettingswindow-rulesmatches) match that window (or there are none), AND none of the entries in [`window-rules.*.excludes`](#programsnirisettingswindow-rulesexcludes) match that window.